lbz-github/ZL_IR/README.md

- # Yahboom_IR for micro-bit
+ # IR for micro-bit

-Extension for Yahboom IR
+Extension for IR

-Note: IR receiver for Yahboom receiver

 ## License